-Vladimir Putin Easily Wins New Six-Year Term As Russian President
+Vladimir Putin Easily Wins New 6-Year Term As Russian President

 Vladimir Putin won a landslide election victory on Sunday — the fourth anniversary of the annexation of Crimea — extending his presidency by another six years as he easily breezed past a field of minor candidates left by the disqualification of his only credible rival.